CybercentreCanada/assemblyline-service-antivirus/README.md

   - https://help.eset.com/efs/8/en-US/
 - Bitdefender Security Server v6.2.4.11063, with ICAP scanning enabled
   - https://www.bitdefender.com/business/support/en/77212-96386-security-server.html

 ## Service Options
 * **av_config**: Dictionary containing details that we will use for revising or omitting antivirus signature hits
   * **products**: A list of antivirus products.
 See below for an in-depth description of this parameter.
   * **kw_score_revision_map**: A dictionary where the keys are the keywords that could be found in signatures, and the value is the revised score
   * **sig_score_revision_map**: A dictionary where the keys are the signatures that you want to revise, and the values are the scores that the signatures will be revised to
 * **retry_period**: If an antivirus product is down for whatever reason, this is the number of seconds that the service will wait before it tries to send a file to that antivirus product again
 * **check_completion_interval**: The wait time in milliseconds between checking if threads have completed

 ## How to add an antivirus product?
 ### Things you need:
 - The antivirus product must be setup and ready to accept files (via HTTP or ICAP).
 You are in charge of setting up the antivirus product, yay responsibility!
 - `product`: A unique name for each antivirus product (Kaspersky, McAfee, ESET, etc.)
 - `ip` & `port`: The IP address and port of at least one host that is serving each antivirus product.
 - `update_period`: The period/interval (in minutes) in which the antivirus product host polls for updates.
+- [OPTIONAL] `file_size_limit`: The limit of the file size, in bytes, that the host can process within the service timeout

 Example of `av_config` from service_manifest.yaml in YAML form
 ```
 av_config:
   products:
   - product: "Kasperksy"

     # A list of strings that are found in the antivirus product's signatures that indicate that
     # heuristic analysis caused the signature to be raised.
 This is considered "Suspicious" in the context of
     # Assemblyline, rather than "Malicious".
     heuristic_analysis_keys:
     - "HEUR:"

     # A list of hosts
     hosts:

     # ICAP host
     - ip: "<ip>"
       port: 1344
       method: "icap"
       update_period: 240
+      file_size_limit: 30000000
       icap_scan_details:
         scan_endpoint: "resp"

     # HTTP host
     - ip: "<ip>"
       port: 8000